 - Try some medicine.
 Melatonin, an herbal tea, sleep aids, or any other herb geared towards sleep could help you.
 Everyone responds to medicine differently, so make sure that you find the one that works the best for you.

 - Use your bed only for sleeping and similar activities including sex.
 Don’t use it too much throughout the day or your mind may associate it with restlessness.
+There is also advice from international florists to place houseplants in the bedroom that induce sleep.
+Lavender, lily, sansevieria and aloe will help you fall asleep faster.

 When You Can’t Fall Asleep